CentroidChef/blogexamples/oci_functions/oci-boot-vol-vpus-increase-python/README.md

 ## Configure Oracle Notification Service
 This section walks through creating an alarm using the Console and then updating the ONS topic created with the alarm.
+In this example we are setting alarm for metric "VolumeReadThroughput" and setting threshold at 4gigabytespermin value.
+If value is equal to or above 4g, then alarm is triggered.
+You can choose other metrics and value combinations to fire the alarm.
+Please plan ahead when setting the alarms, as this step is important to make sure functions are triggered at right time.

 On the OCI console, navigate to *Monitoring* > *Alarm Definitions*.
 Click *Create Alarm*.